Four reasons why traditional conferences are obsolete

 Fifteen hundred years of broadcast learning

-Forty years ago, I was one of the students in this picture (the physics lecture theatre at Oxford University).
+In 1980, I was one of the students in this picture — the physics lecture theatre at Oxford University.
+(There were few female students then, so some things have improved.)
 They’ve repainted the walls and replaced the seating, but the room layout has remained unchanged.

 When Oxford University was founded, nine hundred years ago, this is how you were taught.
-And the early universities grew out of the monastic schools, established in the 5th century, where abbots and abbesses inculcated the young men and women novices.
+The early universities grew out of the monastic schools, established in the 5th century, where abbots and abbesses inculcated the young men and women novices.

 Perhaps it’s not surprising that we have a hard time taking seriously other modes of learning.
 After all, we’ve been told for fifteen hundred years that sitting and listening to someone who supposedly knows more than you do is how you learn.